johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 To integrate our newly created authentication routines on the client side, we'll take the following approach:

+- Refactor our common AJAX controller functions into their own file
+- Update click controller to pull from new user-specific click API
-- Create an Angular factor to retrieve the information
+- Create a user controller to retrieve user information and pass it to the view
 - Create views for each of the routes
-- Pass the user information from the factory to an Angular controller
 - Apply CSS

+### Common

+- add to HTML

 ### Retrieving User Information